MeghanMM54/reference-website/README.md

    The footer, found inside the body, is used to end a webpage.
 It is often reused on many pages of a website, and may conatin links, copyright info, terms or service, and company information.

 span
-   <span></span> is generic inline element used often to markup a part of text without seperating it.
+   span is generic inline element used often to markup a part of text without seperating it.

 small
    The small tag is an inline markup element, which slightly shrinks content.
 It is often used te denote copyright.